-MAINTENANCE SCHEDULES 233
+MAINTENANCE SCHEDULES 247

-- Trailer towing. ♦ - Taxi, police, or delivery service (commercial service). ◊ - Off-road or desert operation. - If equipped for and operating with E-85 (ethanol) fuel.
+- Off-road or desert operation. - If equipped for and operating with E-85 (ethanol) fuel.

 NOTE: If ANY of these apply to you then change your engine oil every 3,000 miles (5,000 km) or 3 months, whichever comes first and follow schedule B of the "Maintenance Schedules" section of this manual.